dreamfactorysoftware/platform-wiki/technical-documentation/4-storage/Canonical-event-model.md

 ## 3. A note about storage data formats

-* Currently, SnowPlow data is stored in S3 (for processing in Apache Hive, Pig, and / or Mahout) and Infobright (for processing by any SQL-compatible analytics package).
+* Currently, Snowplow data is stored in S3 (for processing in Apache Hive, Pig, and / or Mahout) and Infobright (for processing by any SQL-compatible analytics package).
 * There are minor differences between the structure of data in both formats.
 These relate to data structures that Hive supports (e.g. maps, JSONs) that Infobright does not
 * Nevertheless, the structure of both is similar: representing a fat table
-* Going forwards our intention is to move the storage format for data on S3 from the current flatfile structure to Avro. **This** will become the 'canonical SnowPlow data structure'.
+* Going forwards our intention is to move the storage format for data on S3 from the current flatfile structure to Avro. **This** will become the 'canonical Snowplow data structure'.
 Other formats (e.g. Infobright, Redshift etc.) will simply be 'flattened' versions of the same data

 Back to [top](#top).